 Shepherd University is uniquely positioned as a gateway to the metropolitan areas of Baltimore and Washington, D.C.
 Nearby are ample opportunities for experiential learning in government agencies, international marketing firms, law firms, embassies and consulates, non-profit and research institutions with an international focus, and a host of corporate headquarters, including many in global hospitality.
 This is rich terrain for field trips, internships, and practicums intended to foster global awareness and intercultural understanding.

-The Global Studies Program as a major is built on four concentrations:
+The Global Studies B.A. offers four concentrations:

 1. Global Governance and Peace